BadHunterN1/m-moh/README.md

 - **Checkout & Email Confirmation:**
   User-friendly checkout form for billing information, including email and phone number.
 After checkout, a summary email is sent with order details and receipt.

-- **User Authentication:**
-  Register and log in to track orders, providing a personalized experience and viewing order history.

 - **Responsive Design:**
   Optimized for mobile and desktop, offering a consistent experience across devices using CSS media queries.